gakalmar/Notes/52_Docker.md

             - Use cases:
                 - Sharing configuration files from the host machine to containers
                 - Sharing source code or build artifacts between a development environment on the Docker host and a container

+        - **Bind mount vs Volume:**
+            - `Bind mount` is a specific path on the host machine.
+Useful when we want to access something on the host machine
+            - `Volume` is a separate/decoupled entity from the host, that's easier to manage and share between containers

 - **Docker build:**
     - Build is the process of creating a `docker image` using a `Dockerfile`